zebzafr/Wisconsin-Diagnostic-Breast-Cancer/README.md

 # Wisconsin-Diagnostic-Breast-Cancer

-The objective of this project was to choose a dataset, verify the source of the data, and perform end-to-end data analyis process.
-The data analysis process included steps - reading and cleaning the data; exploratory data analysis to understand the ditribution of the data, evaluate ouliers, and examine correaltions between features and diagnosis; and building and verifying the model using regression analysis.
+The objective of this project was to choose a dataset, verify the source of the data, and perform end-to-end data analysis process.
+The data analysis process included steps - reading and cleaning the data; exploratory data analysis to understand the distribution of the data, evaluate outliers, and examine correlations between features and target variables; and building and verifying the model using regression analysis.

 ## Dataset Description